Kingxukai/linux/Documentation/trace/histogram.rst

 to any event field.

 Either keys or values can be saved and retrieved in this way.
-This creates a variable named 'ts0' for a histogram entry with the key 'next_pid'::
+This creates a variable named 'ts0' for a histogram entry with the woke key 'next_pid'::

   # echo 'hist:keys=next_pid:vals=$ts0:ts0=common_timestamp ... >> \